puppetlabs/clj-i18n/README.md

 how to use the GNU `gettext` tools.

-The `main.clj` in this repo contains some simple code that demonstrates how to use the `tr` function.
+The `main.clj` in this repo contains some simple code that demonstrates how to use the translation functions.
 Before you can use it, you need to run `make msgfmt` to generate the necessary `ResourceBundles`.

 Then you can do `lein run` or `LANG=de_DE lein run` to look at English and German output.